indiqusdocs/yntraa/docs/Administration/BillingandFinancials/Overview.md

 ---
 # Overview

-The Billing and Financials section is designed to give complete details of the Apiculus billing system.
-This section gives administrators of Apiculus complete access to customers’ billing records, invoices, transactions, and other financial items supported on Apiculus.
+The Billing and Financials section is designed to give complete details of the Yntraa billing system.
+This section gives administrators of Yntraa complete access to customers’ billing records, invoices, transactions, and other financial items supported on Yntraa.

 :::note
 All sections allow downloading of data as a .csv file.